 Camping is permitted at Rungulla National Park.
 Permits are required and fees apply.
 Camping permits should be booked in advance as places are limited.
-There is a wheelchair-accessible toilet at camp site one, but otherwise there are no facilities and campers need to be totally self-sufficient.
+There is a non-flushing toilet at camp site 1, but otherwise there are no facilities and campers need to be totally self-sufficient.

 - Find out more about camping in Rungulla National Park.

 There is a range of holiday accommodation including motels and caravan parks in Georgetown, the Lynd Junction, Forsayth and Cobbold Gorge.
 For more information see the tourism information links.